CHEER-Hub/cheerkf/docs/01-what-stuff.md

 # What Stuff?

-This chapter is intended to present a simple list of relevant stuff for CHEER team members.
+This section is intended to present a simple list of relevant stuff for CHEER team members.
 The stuff are resources, objects, content groupings that the project team has identified as helpful to keep track of.
+You might also think of these things as knowledge objects.

 ## Why keep a list?